red-gate/SocV5UserSessions/README.md

   - Click "Link".
   - Go to the "Get Latest" tab.
   - Click "Apply changes to database".
+- Insert data into the database by [running this script](/examples/data.sql)

 ### Database Diagram
 The talkr database currently consists of 3 tables (2 static data, 1 transactional), 3 views, and a function: